Learn and Control while Switching: with Guaranteed Stability and Sublinear Regret: Performance Analysis

 \subsection{Stability Analysis}

-In this section, we first proceed to restate the results of \cite{cohen2019learning} showing that the control policy obtained by solving relaxed-SDP is strongly sequentially stabilizing in an epoch (time interval between two subsequent switches) for any arbitrary actuating mode.
-We then provide a MADT, $\tau_{MAD}$ such that asymptotic stability is guaranteed when the system stays in any given mode for at least that time duration.
-In the TTNC case, this property would need to hold for the given sequence, i.e., $\tau_{j+1}-\tau_j\geq \tau_{MAD}$, for $j\in\{1,...,ns-1\}$.
+In this section, we first proceed to restate the results of \cite{cohen2019learning} showing that the sequence of feedback gains obtained by solving primal relaxed-SDP (\ref{eq:RelaxedSDP}) is strongly sequentially stabilizing.
+We then define a Minimum Average Dwell Time (MADT), denoted as $\tau_{MAD}$, which ensures the boundedness of the state norm in a switching scenario by mandating that the system remains in each mode for at least this duration.
+In the TTP case, this property would need to hold for the given sequence, i.e., $\tau_{j+1}-\tau_j\geq \tau_{MAD}$, for $j\in\{1,...,ns-1\}$.
 For MTD and FTC cases, on the other hand, the MADT constraints the times of switch.

 Solving relaxed SDP (\ref{eq:RelaxedSDP}) is the crucial step of the algorithm, however when it comes to regret bound and stability analysis, the dual program